 Christianity: Began as a breakaway sect of Judaism about 2000 years ago.
 The two religions share the same history up to the time of Jesus Christ.
 Christians believe in original sin and that Jesus died in the place of humanity to save humans from that sin.
 They believe in heaven and that those who repent their sins before God will join him in heaven.

-Cisgender: A person whose gender identity matches the gender they were assigned at birth.
+Cisgender: A person whose gender identity aligns with the sex they were assigned at birth.
 For example, a person assigned female at birth that identifies as a woman.

-Civil Rights Movement: The Civil Rights Movement (n.): The Civil Rights Movement is known as the events that took place between 1955 and 1965 when minority groups across the United States, primarily in the South, rose up against all forms of institutional racism that perpetuated political, economic, and educational disparities within their communities.
+Civil Rights Movement (n.): The Civil Rights Movement is known as the events that took place between 1955 and 1965 when racially minoritized groups across the United States, primarily in the South, rose up against all forms of institutional racism that perpetuated political, economic, and educational disparities within their communities.
 It served as the catalyst for the restructuring of institutionalized policies and practices that had legally enforced racial segregation, subjugation, and discrimination.

 Code-Switching: When a person switches between languages or dialects (codes) while speaking.
 Switching may occur for several reasons.
 The speaker may be unable to express themselves adequately in one language/dialect, the speaker may switch unconsciously when upset, tired, or excited, or the speaker may switch in order to express solidarity with a particular group.